-If you’re interested in buying Bitcoin with a prepaid card, then you will be glad to know that many platforms who accept Visa and Mastercard offer this option.
+If you’re interested in how to buy Bitcoin with a prepaid card, then you will be glad to know that many platforms who accept Visa and Mastercard offer this option.
 Bitcoin Revolution claims to help ordinary people to enter the crypto market through crypto automated trading.

 Exchanges That Support Prepaid Cards